Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-2/lecture-materials/intro-to-express-routers-and-controllers.md

 #### The Express <em>Router</em> Object

-- Now that we've added our `routes` directory and `index.js` router module inside of it, we'll need to require `express`, to set up our `router` object.
+- Now that we've added our `routes` directory and `index.js` router module inside of it, we'll need to require the `express` module to set up our `router` object.
 - This router object comes exported from the `express` module.
 - We'll also need to export our index router's functionality so we can require and mount it to `server.js`.